planet-lia/lia-SDK/README.md

-  play        Compiles and generates a game between bot1 and bot2 replay      Runs a replay viewer settings    Views the user's settings tutorial    Runs tutorial specified by number with chosen bot update      Updates Lia development tools verify      Verifies if the content in bot-dir is valid zip         Verifies, compiles and zips the bot in botDir
+  play        Compiles and generates a game between bot1 and bot2 replay      Runs a replay viewer settings    Views the user's settings playground  Runs playground specified by number with chosen bot update      Updates Lia development tools verify      Verifies if the content in bot-dir is valid zip         Verifies, compiles and zips the bot in botDir